Preparing Manuscripts

 Journal Articles

 For articles with seven or fewer authors, list all authors; for articles with more than seven authors, list the first six, followed by an ellipsis, and then the last author (see the example below).
 Capitalize only the first word of the title, and do not use quotation marks.
 Italicize the journal title and the volume number.
-Include the issue number only for journal titles that do not number issues consecutively (that is, for journals that begin each issue of a volume at page 1).
+Include the issue number only for journal titles that do not number issues consecutively (i.e., for journals that begin each issue of a volume at page 1).
 A comma separates the volume number (or issue number, where relevant) and the page numbers.
 For articles in journals that are published solely online, provide the doi number.

 • Article with two authors and a required issue number: